astral-sh/uv/docs/reference/cli.md

 ## uv tree

-Display the dependency tree for the project
+Display the dependency tree for the project (experimental)

 <h3 class="cli-reference">Usage</h3>